SaaS is short for software as a service. This term is the same as saying how the products get distributed to their users.

 There are some great SaaS solutions for landing pages too.
 You can also check them out.

 CRM– this is a Customer relationship management system.
 The main aim of the tool is to connect with prospects and convert prospects into conversions.
 The tool manages the different ways you can connect with your consumers and give them the best experience.
+If you are looking for CRM reviews for your startup, you can see this list of CRMs.

 Plain social media and Social Advertisements – even though I have, in essence, already mentioned this.
 But I thought I should give it more focus.